teambit/docs/docs/docs/rendering-docs.md

 ## Rendering (Preview runtime)

-To make the bundled doc files and templates available for fetching and rendering by the browser:
+To make the bundled doc files and templates available for the browser:

 1. The docs Aspect registers to the Preview aspect for rendering.